filecash/filecash_announcement/filecash-step-reward-distribution.md

 - 3.Rules: use multiple signature for reward distribution; reward at the height of 77830 (10:00 on November 25, 2020 Beijing time), the 180-day antenna release.
 - 4.How to claim reward: Claim with the Owner wallet address of miner’s for authentication and claim(back-up Owner wallet private key and ensure it is well saved)
 ```
-    # Check the multiple signature status   Initiated by the Foundation<Miner reward multiple signature address>
+    # Initiated by the Foundation <Miner reward multiple signature address>
+    # Check the multiple signature status
     lotus msig inspect <Miner reward multiple signature address>
     # Initiate multiple signature transaction
     lotus msig propose --from <miner Owner wallet address> <miner reward multiple signature address> <Miner withdraw address> <FIC withdraw amount>